logicmonitor/lm-powershell-module/README.md

   - `Find-LMDashboardWidgets` → `Find-LMDashboardWidget`

 - **Backward Compatibility:**
-  Wrapper functions for the previous plural-noun cmdlet names have been included for backward compatibility.
+  Alias functions for the previous plural-noun cmdlet names have been included for backward compatibility.
-  **Note:** These plural-noun wrappers are considered deprecated and will be removed in a future major release.
+  **Note:** These plural-noun alias are considered deprecated and will be removed in a future major release.
 Please update your scripts to use the new singular-noun cmdlet names.

 ### Bug Fixes:
  - This version of Logic.Monitor module addresses some unintended issues introduced in the pervious version of the module.
 Some cmdlets had been inadvertently updated causing *cmdlet is not recognized as a name of a cmdlet, function script file or executable program* errors.